210215-USF-NET/Angeleen_Abesamis-P0/README.md

 Note: add as much models as you would need for your design

 # Additional requirements:
-Exception Handling
+Exception Handling --DONE

-Input validation
+Input validation --DONE

-Logging
+Logging --DONE

 At least 10 unit tests

 Data should be persisted, (no data should be hard coded)

-You should use SQLServer DB
+You should use SQLServer DB --DONE

-DB structure should be 3NF
+DB structure should be 3NF --DONE

-Should have an ER Diagram
+Should have an ER Diagram --DONE

 Code should have xml documentation

 # Tech Stack:
-C#
+C# --DONE

-SQLServer DB
+SQLServer DB --DONE

-EF Core
+EF Core --DONE

 Xunit

-Serilog or Nlog
+Serilog or Nlog --DONE